NASA-IMPACT/veda-config/docs/CONTENT.md

 ```
 MDX content for datasets will show up under /overview page.
 For example, `no2` dataset MDX accessed from `air-quality` thematic area will show up under `/air-quality/datasets/no2`.

 **related**
+`Related[]`
 List of related contents.
 This list will be displayed at the bottom of dataset overview like below.
 (The screenshot shows the case when there are 2 related content entries.)

 ![screenshot of related content component on the dashboard](./media/related-content-dataset.jpg)